SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

   - Birth, Sleep, Patrol, Chase, Attack, Hit, Death, each with many params for fine tuning
   - Debuffs, including kinetic launching, ice slowing and fire temporal dmg, with corresponding material Fx.
   - 2.5D movement supporting flying, falling and moving on uneven surfaces
-  - Navigation and avoidance take into account sphere and box colliders
+  - Navigation and avoidance support sphere and box obstacles
 - **AI Perception**:
   - Support vision.
 Agent can do sector trace for targets, and optionally those not blocked by obstacles
 - **NS GPU Particle UI**: